 While in the past I may have wanted to use my lovely china set for the high holidays, let's face it, the last thing I want to do after preparing, cooking, and cleaning is stay up all night doing the dishes!
-As many holiday dinners consist of more than just the immediate family, the thought of having to clean all those dishes or wash linens is exhausting!
+As many holiday dinners consist of more than just the immediate family, the thought of having to clean all those dishes is exhausting!
 With this in mind I played around with different ideas for setting the holiday table and I am so excited to share them with you.

 Next I added our Peace Love Light Shana Tova ivory dinner napkins.
 Each napkin greets your guests with a sweet message, ‘Shana Tova, A Sweet New Year’ in a shiny gold foil, adding a touch of elegance to the holiday table.
 The napkins are 3 ply so extremely durable and will hold up even after the ‘holiday spills’.
 The best part is they can be disposed of after dinner which makes for an easy clean up!
 I placed the dinner napkins under the salad plate while the cocktail napkins can be used later for dessert.